SŪKKHIST BUDDHISM

 It doesn't say anything about renunciation.

-To eradicate, correct, accomodate, or reverse the process of wanting or craving, worldly delight and pleasure, we could use most forms of renunciation, letting go, devotion, or worship; meditation, prayer, selflessness, or love.
+To eradicate, correct, accommodate, or reverse the process of wanting, craving, worldly delight, and pleasure, we could use most forms of renunciation, letting go, devotion, or worship; meditation, prayer, selflessness, or love.

-The Second Truth showed us the process which binds us to karma and then dukkha.
+The Second Truth showed us the process which binds us to karma and consequently dukkha.
+Buddhist texts are often confusing.
+The text misses out a few steps.

-Pleasure and delight cause attraction.
-When attraction repeats, then it can lead to craving.
+Delight and pleasure don't inevitably cause craving, they cause attraction.
+When attraction repeats (as is its nature), then it can lead to craving.

 Repetitions always repeat, that is their nature.
 The repetitions are the karmic wheels which once set turning continue to turn by themselves.
-Repetitive attraction causes attachment, repetition is the nature of attachment.
+Repetitive attraction or wanting leads to attachment and craving.
+Repetition is the key.

 A fundamental principle of nature is being described.
-A principle energy of the wheel, is under the condition of attraction, acceleration is inevitable.
+And a principle energy of the wheel is that under the condition of attraction, acceleration is inevitable.
 This principle underlies many aspects of learnt behaviour.

-Ultimately the wheels turn automatically, without sense or awareness, even without purpose or want.
-Ultimately we're left wanting the self preserving feeling of the wheels turning, more than anything we were originally needing.
-This is karma.
+With continuous repetition the wheels turn automatically, without sense or awareness, even without purpose or want.
+Ultimately we're left wanting the self preserving feeling of the wheels turning, more than anything we were originally attracted to.
+This is pure karma.

 Freedom from karma, freedom from the repetitious turning of the wheels, is the goal of Buddhism.